 Activities they have helped develop include ‘Chromoscope’, an interactive tool to display the sky as observed at different wavelengths, which includes data taken from the Herschel telescope, and ‘Messier Bingo’, an interactive game designed to locate and view objects captured by the Las Cumbres Observatory network.

 Universe in the Classroom

-These activities were integrated into the Welsh Government-funded Universe in the Classroom (UitC) project, which targeted schools less likely to engage with science education, specifically those in rural areas, with more students in poverty, and lower educational attainment.
+These activities were integrated into the Welsh Government-funded Universe in the Classroom (UitC) project, which targeted schools less likely to engage with science education – specifically those in rural areas, with more students in poverty, and with lower educational attainment.

 In 2014 and 2015, the UitC project trained 131 teachers across 99 Welsh primary schools, with 97 per cent of teachers saying they felt more confident when teaching science after the training, and 94 per cent saying they use the University’s resources in their teaching delivery within six weeks of receiving them.

-The UitC project also trained 34 undergraduate and postgraduate students to be Stellar Role Models (STARS), a third of which were female, who went out and delivered 21 workshops within disadvantaged and remote schools across Wales, engaging 871 primary students.
+The UitC project also trained 34 undergraduate and postgraduate students to be Stellar Role Models (STARS), a third of whom were female.
+They went out and delivered 21 workshops within disadvantaged and remote schools across Wales, engaging 871 primary students.

 “The aim of Universe in a Classroom was to provide improved teaching methods and innovative tools to modernise and enhance the way STEM subjects are taught to young children,” Professor Gomez explains.

-“Presenting children with positive role models is critical to engaging them with the subject, and what we discovered during this project was that when students were asked to draw a ‘typical’ scientist, after workshops hosted by female STARS both male and female students were more likely to draw a female scientist.
+“Presenting children with positive role models is critical to engaging them with the subject.
+What we discovered during this project was that when students were asked to draw a ‘typical’ scientist, after workshops hosted by female STARS, both male and female students were more likely to draw a female scientist.

 “This proved to us that perceptions are driven by experiences, and so getting more female physicists in front of children is a potential game-changer.”